-For wood carvers and linocut artists, it’s no secret that Pfeil tools are among the best on the market.
+For woodcarvers and linocut artists, it’s no secret that Pfeil tools are among the best on the market.
 Marketed as Pfeil “Swiss Made” carving tools, they might be more expensive than other options, but the price is more than worth it for a tool that will last a lifetime.

-The company is notoriously bad at explaining and marketing its own tools.
+Unfortunately, the company is notoriously bad at explaining and marketing its own tools.
 Everything from the naming scheme to where to buy their tools is hard to find online.

 To help, I put together this guide to everything you need to know about Pfeil carving tools.
 First I’ll explain a bit more about the company itself, then get into the two types: Pfeil wood carving tools and Pfeil lino cutting tools.